 On September 11, 2019, the board of directors of the Parent Company approved the dissolution of Xeleb.
+As at June 30, 2022, Xeleb has yet to apply for the approval of government regulatory agencies for its dissolution.

 Storm Technologies, Inc.